-Genetec Brings Powerful New Capabilities To Security Center Saas
+Genetec brings powerful new capabilities to Security Center SaaS

-Montreal, June 12, 2025 (GLOBE NEWSWIRE) -- Genetec Inc. (“Genetec”), the global leader in enterprise physical security software, today announced new updates to Security Center SaaS, the company's enterprise-grade Security-as-a-Service (SaaS) solution.
+(MENAFN- Weber Shandwick) DUBAI, June 16, 2025 — Genetec Inc. (“Genetec”), the global leader in enterprise physical security software, today announced new updates to Security Center SaaS, the company’s enterprise-grade Security-as-a-Service (SaaS) solution.
 Since its launch, Genetec has delivered new features to the platform every 12 days.
 This ensures Genetec provides a flexible, open, SaaS solution that is continuously extended to meet the needs of any modern security operation.

 Security Center SaaS combines video surveillance, access control, forensic search, intrusion monitoring, automation, and other advanced capabilities in a single solution.
 Designed to run fully in the cloud or in a hybrid deployment that can include on-premises systems, it gives organizations the freedom to choose how they manage and scale their security infrastructure.
 The latest updates expand support for direct-to-cloud cameras, improve edge recording capabilities, and introduce new third-party analytics integrations, reinforcing the platform’s pace of innovation and commitment to customer choice.